-Should I See a Doctor Even if I Don’t Have Any Apparent Injuries?
+Should I See a Doctor Even If I Don’t Have Any Apparent Injuries?

-Our personal injury attorneys in New York City always recommend that accident victims see a doctor before settling claims with insurance companies.
+Our personal injury attorneys in New York City always recommend that car accident victims see a doctor before settling claims with insurance companies.
 The doctor may find problems caused by the accident that could significantly affect your health in the future.
 Seeing a doctor ensures that future problems, if they occur, will be justly compensated.

-Can I Negotiate With the Insurance Company Myself?
+Can I Negotiate with the Insurance Company Myself?

 Nothing prevents you from negotiating with insurance companies on your own.
 However, we have seen many car accident lawsuits that could have been avoided if the accident victims had an attorney during negotiations with insurance companies.
 That’s why we recommend that you consult an experienced attorney to represent you in any NY auto accident claim.
 Remember, insurance companies rarely make a move without consulting their lawyers.
-You deserve professional legal representation as well.
+You deserve professional legal representation, as well.
 Our car accident attorneys provide expertise in the law and extensive experience in personal injury litigation to help you achieve just compensation when you are a car accident victim.